technofocus-pte/bldextwithcpltstdepth/Lab Guides/Lab 05/Lab 05.md

     ![A screenshot of a chat AI-generated content may be incorrect.](./media/image79.png)

->![Alert] The Publish option is not working currently.
+>[!Alert] The Publish option is not working currently.
 So the next step cannot be done.
 15. Select **Publish** and wait till the agent is published.

     ![A screenshot of a computer AI-generated content may be